instructor-ai/instructor/docs/blog/posts/full-fastapi-visibility.md

 ## Using Asyncio

 Sometimes, we might need to run multiple jobs in parallel.
-Let's see how we can take advantage of `asyncio` so that we can speed up our operations. ( For a deeper guide into how to work with Asycnio, see our previous guide [here](/docs/blog/posts/learn-async.md)).
+Let's see how we can take advantage of `asyncio` so that we can speed up our operations.
 We can do so by adding the following bits of code to our previous file.

+??? info "What is Asyncio?"

+    For a deeper guide into how to work with Asycnio, see our previous guide [here](./learn-async.md).

 === "New Code"